concentration in

 Program goals include:

-- Prepare graduates for successful entry into a dietetic internship and/or a graduate program.
+Goal 1: Prepare graduates for successful entry into a dietetic internship and graduate program.

-A direct pathway to becoming a registered dietitian
+At McNeese, we offer a direct pathway to becoming a registered dietitian.

-After graduation, nutrition and dietetics students can apply to be pre-selected for the university’s dietetic internship and master’s degree program in nutrition and wellness.
-Internship experience is required to be able to sit for the national registered dietitian exam.
+During their Senior year of undergraduate school, nutrition and dietetics students can apply to be selected for the university’s dietetic internship and master’s degree program in Agricultural Sciences with a concentration in Nutritional Sciences.
+Internship experience and a master’s degree in nutrition is required to be able to sit for the CDR national registered dietitian exam.

-For more on the dietetic internship and other program information, see the Student Handbook.
+For more on our dietetic internship here at McNeese and other program information, see the Master of Agricultural Sciences, Concentration in Nutrition webpage and the DPD Student Handbook.

 At a Glance